stalniy/casl/docs/_posts/2017-07-22-database-integration.md

 If you include plugin globally (i.e., for all models), please make sure that you added it before calling `mongoose.model(...)` method.
 Models which were defined before adding plugin will not have CASL defined methods.

-Alternatively you can include CASL plugin for each model manually:
+Alternatively you can include this plugin for each model manually:

 ```js
 const mongoose = require('mongoose')